-Another source of error that we investigated and accounted is allelic mapping bias.
-This occurs when one allele is preferentially aligned over the other in read alignment, resulting in detection of erroneously imbalanced SNVs.
-In this study, we have accounted for two types of mapping biases, namely the reference bias, and 'ambiguous mapping bias'.
+Another source of error that we investigated and accounted for is the allelic mapping bias.
+This occurs when one allele is preferentially aligned over the other allele in read alignment, resulting in the detection of erroneously imbalanced SNVs.
+In this study, we have accounted for two types of mapping biases, namely reference bias, and 'ambiguous mapping biase'.